Astral Chain: Sales

 Astral Chain launched at #1 in the United Kingdom physical charts, #2 in the Japanese physical charts, and #10 in the United States NPD charts for August 2019.
 The game sold 46,875 physical units within its first three weeks on sale in Japan.

 PlatinumGames tweeted a commemorative picture a week after launch, thanking fans for making the game a success.
 While full sales numbers weren't disclosed at the time, Taura mentioned in an interview with Famitsu that Astral Chain had outperformed the companies' sales expectations.

 By March 2020, Astral Chain had sold 1.08 million units.
 The 2023 CESA Games White Papers revealed that the game had sold 1.33 million units, by December 31, 2022.

 Awards

-The game won the award for "Nintendo Game of the Year", and came in tenth place for "Game of the Year" at the 2019 Edge Awards.
+The game was nominated for "Nintendo Game of the Year", and came in tenth place for "Game of the Year" at the 2019 Edge Awards.